What Is A Gatekeeper In Business?

 The gatekeeper will respond to the same kinds of things that most people do.
 Befriend the gatekeeper.
 They will respond to a friendly approach much better than a demanding one.

 Here’s a great resource to help you get into the mind of many gatekeepers:

 Never forget that the gatekeeper does not have the final say.
-Their authority does not allow them to absolutely exclude you for getting access to the decision maker.
+Their authority does not allow them to absolutely exclude you from getting access to the decision-maker.
 Polite persistence could pay off.
-Even after rejection, try sending them an email setting up a time to call back.
+Even after rejection, try sending them an email and setting up a time to call back.

 2. You can try going above the gatekeeper, or going below them.